-You may already be familiar with what probiotics are and the many health benefits that are associated with them, which you can also read more abouthere.
-It is common, though, to still have some questions or confusion about how to choose the best supplement for you.
+You may already be familiar with what probiotics are and the many health benefits that are associated with them.
+It's common, though, to still have some questions or confusion about how to choose the best supplement for you.
 This blog will help teach you how to read and interpret a probiotic supplement label and will review the functions and purpose of the many different probiotic names and strains that are often listed so that you can gain more insight and confidence in choosing the right product for you.

 What are probiotic strains?

 A probiotic strain refers to the specific type of bacteria present in a supplement.
 You may have seen names likelactobacillus orbifidobacterium, which are broad categories (genera) of probiotic bacteria.
 There are many many different species and strains within each of those probiotic genera, and each serves a different purpose.